 - To make a self-healing alert, select When alert is triggered, also start a One2Many task.
-Note: Self-healing alerts is a function of the Automation module or Central Premier subscriptions, and it is not part of the Insight Module.
+Note: Self-healing alerts is a function of the current Central Base plan plus Automation module and Central Premier subscriptions, and it is not part of the Insight Module.

 Result: This option is only available when you have existing One2Many tasks.
 Choose a One2Many task that will address the alert.

 - Choose a One2Many task that will address the alert - for example, create a reboot task in One2Many, and select this task for the Application - Crashes rule.